jmix-framework/jmix-bookstore-2/performance_testing/PERFORMANCE_TESTING.md

 ### Measurements

-Let's look at the visualisation of the results for test with 5Gb of heap size 1000 users acting according to the described [test plan](#implementation) with default parameters and `rampUpPeriod=230` seconds.
+Let's look at the visualization of the results for test with 5GB of heap size and 1000 users acting according to the described [test plan](#implementation) with default parameters and `rampUpPeriod=230` seconds.

 #### Memory